-Access arrangements are agreed before an assessment.
-They allow candidates with specific needs, such as special educational needs, disabilities, or temporary injuries to access the assessment and show what they know and can do without changing the demands of the assessment.
+What are access arrangements and reasonable adjustments?
+Allow candidates with specific needs, such as special educational needs, disabilities or temporary injuries to access the assessment and show what they know and can do without changing the demands of the assessment.
 The intention behind an access arrangement is to meet the needs of an individual candidate without affecting the integrity of the assessment.
-Access arrangements are the principal way in which awarding bodies comply with the duty under the Equality Act 2010 to make 'reasonable adjustments'.
+Access arrangements are the principal way in which awarding bodies comply with the duty under the Equality Act 2010 to make 'reasonable adjustments' and St Joseph's College is annually inspected by the JCQ to ensure compliance.

-Reasonable adjustments
+What is meant by Reasonable adjustments

 The Equality Act 2010 requires an awarding body to make reasonable adjustments where a candidate, who is disabled within the meaning of the Equality Act 2010, would be at a substantial disadvantage in comparison to someone who is not disabled.
 The awarding body is required to take reasonable steps to overcome that disadvantage.
-An example would be a Braille paper which would be a reasonable adjustment for a vision impaired candidate who could read Braille.
-A reasonable adjustment may be unique to that individual and may not be included in the list of available access arrangements.